linode/docs/docs/guides/development/java/kotlin-vs-java-key-differences/index.md

 author:
   name: Jack Wallen
   email: jlwallen@monkeypantz.net
-description: 'In this guide you learn about the Kotlin programming language and how it''s different from Java.'
+description: "In this guide you learn about the Kotlin programming language and how it's different from Java."
-og_description: 'In this guide you learn about the Kotlin programming language and how it''s different from Java.'
 keywords: ['kotlin vs java', 'what is kotlin', 'what is kotlin used for']
 tags: ['java']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'